library(mini007)

 [[2]]$prompt

-[1] "Summarize the researched information into 3 concise bullet points highlighting the main aspects of Algeria's economic situation."
+[1] "Summarize the findings into 3 clear and concise bullet points highlighting the overall economic condition."

 [[3]]